IntelexTechnologies/api-docs/source/includes/acts/reference.md

 }
 ```

-Intelex's ACTS API uses Auth0 tokens for authentication.
+Intelex's ACTS API uses Authentication tokens for authentication.
 Only ACTS Admin users can access the API.

-During Auth0 authentication, the client passes 'client id' and 'client secret' to the auth0 validation endpoint, along with the audience and grant type, as shown above.
+During authentication, the client passes 'client id' and 'client secret' to the authentication validation endpoint, along with the audience and grant type .
 The API returns a bearer-type access token with a time limit.
 Only ACTS admin users will be authenticated.
 Once authenticated, users have access to all ACTS API endpoints.

 All API requests must be made over HTTPS, and API requests without authentication will fail.
 Security on data is managed by the ACTS platform, and API requests will provide the same admin access available to logged in ACTS admin users.